 Rector Parks and Recreation

-In the past 12 years many improvements have been made to both parks with landscaping and reforestation.
+Over the years many improvements have been made to both parks with landscaping and reforestation.
 In the Rector Memorial Park, 64 “new trees” have been planted as older trees have succumbed to disease (before steps were taken to rid parasites within) and high winds.
 Additionally all the streets in Memorial Park have been paved and street lights installed.

 Memorial Park is graced with four colorful flower beds which the Rector Garden Club constructed and maintains.